| Title: | Fast Approximation of Time-Varying Infectious Disease Transmission Rates |

 A “multiple time series” object, inheriting from class

-columns storing the one primary
+mts, with 1+r columns storing the one primary

-bootstrap estimates.
+and r bootstrap estimates.
 It is completely parallel to argument

-, having the same tsp
+series, having the same tsp attribute.

-if (requireNamespace("adaptivetau")) withAutoprint({ data(seir.ts02, package = "fastbeta") a <- attributes(seir.ts02) str(seir.ts02) plot(seir.ts02) ## We suppose that we have perfect knowledge of incidence, ## births, and the data-generating parameters series <- cbind(seir.ts02[, c("Z", "B")], mu = a[["mu"]](0)) colnames(series) <- c("Z", "B", "mu") # FIXME: stats:::cbind.ts mangles dimnames args <- c(list(r = 100L, series = series), a[c("sigma", "gamma", "delta", "m", "n", "init")]) str(args) R <- do.call(fastbeta.bootstrap, args) str(R) plot(R) plot(R, level = 0.95) })
+if (requireNamespace("adaptivetau")) withAutoprint({ data(seir.ts02, package = "fastbeta") a <- attributes(seir.ts02) str(seir.ts02) plot(seir.ts02) ## We suppose that we have perfect knowledge of incidence, ## births, and the data-generating parameters series <- cbind.ts(seir.ts02[, c("Z", "B")], mu = a[["mu"]](0)) args <- c(list(r = 100L, series = series), a[c("sigma", "gamma", "delta", "m", "n", "init")]) str(args) R <- do.call(fastbeta.bootstrap, args) str(R) plot(R) plot(R, level = 0.95) })if (requireNamespace("adaptivetau")) withAutoprint({ data(seir.ts02, package = "fastbeta") a <- attributes(seir.ts02) str(seir.ts02) plot(seir.ts02) ## We suppose that we have perfect knowledge of incidence, ## births, and the data-generating parameters series <- cbind.ts(seir.ts02[, c("Z", "B")], mu = a[["mu"]](0)) args <- c(list(r = 100L, series = series), a[c("sigma", "gamma", "delta", "m", "n", "init")]) str(args) R <- do.call(fastbeta.bootstrap, args) str(R) plot(R) plot(R, level = 0.95) })

 Calculates the coefficient matrix corresponding to one step of the

-iteration carried out by fastbeta
+iteration carried out by fastbeta:

-fastbeta.matrix(pos, series, sigma = 1, gamma = 1, delta = 0, m = 1L, n = 1L)
+fastbeta.matrix(pos, series, sigma = 1, gamma = 1, delta = 0, m = 1L, n = 1L)fastbeta.matrix(pos, series, sigma = 1, gamma = 1, delta = 0, m = 1L, n = 1L)

 pos |